Gerald J. Ford (right) shakes hands with SMU President R. Gerald Turner following the gift announcement.

 To date the campaign has raised funds for 472 new scholarships, 24 academic programs, 34 endowed faculty positions and 27 capital projects such as expansion on the school’s facilities.

 At the luncheon, the university’s president said that one of the reasons the campaign has set such a lofty goal is the reputation they are trying to build for SMU.

 “There are only 34 private schools that have raised or are trying to raise a billion dollars,” Turner said, “and that’s a group we want to be a part of.”

 The following is from the Oct.
 27, 2013, edition of The Dallas Business Journal.

 Gerald Ford donates $15M to SMU for research facility

 Southern Methodist University is $15 million closer to its goal in an ambitious $1 billion fund-raising campaign, after a commitment from banker and business leader Gerald J. Ford and Kelli O. Ford and The Gerald J. Ford Family Foundation.

-Fords' commitment is the lead gift to construct a campus research center to expand advanced computing and interdisciplinary research throughout the university.
+Fords' commitment is the lead gift to construct a campus research facility to expand advanced computing and interdisciplinary research throughout the university.

-The building, called the Gerald J. Ford Research Center, will house the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and foundation.
+The building, called the Gerald J. Ford Research and Innovation Building, will house the Dedman College Interdisciplinary Institute, established in May 2012 through a gift from the Dedman family and foundation.

 Technology in the new building will enable SMU’s computing capacity to grow from 2,000 to more than 10,000 CPUs.
 Other actions to promote research include raising resources for new endowed faculty chairs and other faculty with active research agendas, along with increasing opportunities for undergraduates to conduct real-world research.